sumn2u/deep-waste-app/README.md

 <a href="https://www.producthunt.com/posts/deep-waste?utm_source=badge-featured&utm_medium=badge&utm_souce=badge-deep&#0045;waste" target="_blank"><img src="https://api.producthunt.com/widgets/embed-image/v1/featured.svg?post_id=379129&theme=neutral" alt="Deep&#0032;Waste - Making&#0032;waste&#0032;management&#0032;fun&#0032;and&#0032;easy&#0032;&#0032; | Product Hunt" style="width: 250px; height: 54px;" width="250" height="54" /></a>

+## How is it used?

+After training the AI model, we export it to TensorFlow Lite for mobile device compatibility.
+Using the app, users take or upload a picture of their waste, which the model then analyzes and provides suggestions for waste management.
+When users successfully manage their waste, they receive rewards.
+To enhance the accuracy of the system, users can submit incorrect predictions and specify the type of waste.
+## Data sources and AI methods
+[Torch](https://pytorch.org) and [Keras](https://keras.io/api/applications/#mobilenet) provide the pre-trained models [DenseNet121](https://keras.io/api/applications/densenet/#densenet121-function) and [MobileNet](https://keras.io/api/applications/mobilenet/), respectively, which we utilize for our image recognition models.
+These models were initially trained on ImageNet.
+We then fine-tuned MobileNet using the [TrashNet data collection](https://github.com/garythung/trashnet) to classify garbage material.
+Then resutlant model are then converted into `tflite` file, making it accessible for processing in mobile devices

+## Challenges
+This project classifies most of the waste but for some, it's still a problem.
+These images whose accuracy is less than 45 or with wrong prediction needs to be find into the model so that machine can learn from it.
+Besides that, some of the devices has problem running the model resulting crashing the whole application.

+## What next?
+The plan is to add a way to support internationlization.
+The language support will help to reach more people and lessen the boundries.
 ## Demo
 [![Deep Waste](https://img.youtube.com/vi/9hKCymDleco/0.jpg)](https://www.youtube.com/watch?v=9hKCymDleco "Deep Waste")